Interprofessional Health Sciences Campus

 (973) 504-6430

 The College of Nursing offers programs of study leading to the degree of Bachelor of Science in Nursing.
 The programs combine a liberal arts education with basic preparation in professional nursing.
-The baccalaureate graduates are prepared to practice nursing in a variety of settings, which may include ambulatory care, acute care hospitals, long-term care facilities, hospice programs and schools, among others.
+The baccalaureate graduates are prepared to practice nursing in a variety of settings, which may include ambulatory care, acute care hospitals, sub-acute care facilities, hospice programs and home care, and community-based services, among others.
 In addition, the baccalaureate degree in nursing prepares graduates to continue education on a graduate level.

 The College of Nursing’s mission is to educate generalists and specialists in nursing at the undergraduate and graduate levels.
 Undergraduate and graduate curricula exist within a university community that embraces a student body enriched by cultural, ethnic, and racial diversity where religious and ethical commitment and academic freedom are valued.
 The College of Nursing aims to cultivate values in its students and graduates that enable a commitment to lifelong learning, service and leadership for the greater good of the global society.